 I use available light for the most part of the event, given that is of good quality.
 However, while indoors, on the reception part, and in nightly portraits, available light is dim and need a bit of help.
 I only use the necessary amount of flash to bring out the details, without blacking out the ambient you've designed for your wedding.
 I'm always ready for performing in all light conditions, even when there isn't any! #truestory 😛

 8. Should we feed you?

-I don’t specifically ask for a full meal, if not possible, but for weddings of more than 6 hours, I will take a food break while the couple is eating.
-I wouldn’t like to miss anything, which is why I politely recommend that you include me in the reception meal (some venues include vendor meals, which are simpler and cheaper).
-That way I eat quickly, and in the premises.
+I don't specifically ask for a full meal, if not possible, but for weddings of more than 6 hours, I will take a food break while the couple is eating.
+I wouldn't like to miss anything, which is why I politely recommend that you include me in the reception meal (some venues include vendor meals, which are simpler and cheaper).
+That way I eat quickly, and on the premises.

 9. What if you can't come or your equipment fails?

 They are uncommon, but still: accidents happen.
 So, it's really important to know your photographer has a backup plan in case things don't go as they should.
 A professional photographer should have a network of other professionals on-call in case of an emergency.
 Also, professionals have backups of all their essential gear, in case of technical failure.

 Exactly that.
 After years of many weddings, I've connected with fellow professionals of the Puerto Rico wedding industry who are available to aid in the case of an emergency.
 Also, I have a backup of all my equipment, and I give them the proper maintenance and care to avoid and quickly solve in case of a hiccup.